 Watermarking DNN Weights

-Started by studying how to protect DNN intellectual property.
+First major publication — studied how to protect DNN intellectual property.
 DeepIPR embeds learnable "passport" layers into normalization parameters — the model only produces correct outputs with the right passport, defeating ambiguity attacks without degrading performance.